teampat/express-api-template/README.md

 ```

 ### Note on Database Drivers
-All database drivers (SQLite, MySQL, PostgreSQL) work seamlessly with Bun thanks to its Node.js compatibility layer.
+All database drivers (SQLite, MySQL/MariaDB, PostgreSQL) work seamlessly with Bun thanks to its Node.js compatibility layer.

 ## 📚 API Documentation